What are token swaps?

-Learn all about token swaps, how you can execute them, and the benefits they bring to the DeFi ecosystem.
+Learn all about token swaps, how you can execute them with your crypto assets, and the benefits they bring to the larger DeFi ecosystem.

 By Mrig P

-Since the launch of Ethereum in 2015, DeFi has come a long way.
-And of all the services that have played a crucial role in building the DeFi ecosystem, token swapping reigns supreme.
+Since the launch of Ethereum in 2015, decentralized finance (DeFi) has come a long way.
+And out of all the services that have played a crucial role in building the DeFi ecosystem, token swaps are critically important.

-Without the ability to conduct a token swap within a blockchain ecosystem or between two different blockchains, DeFi as we know it would come to a halt.
+Without the ability to swap tokens within a blockchain network or between two different blockchains, DeFi as we know it would come to a grinding halt.

 What is a token swap?

 A token swap refers to the exchange of one crypto token for another without the need to first convert it to fiat currency.
-For example, when you deposit Ethereum's native token ETH on a DEX and get USDT in return, you are conducting a token swap.
+For example, when you deposit Ethereum's native token (ETH) on a decentralized exchange (DEX) and get USDT in return, you are conducting a token swap.

 But there’s more.